 - The property owner did know about the dangerous condition but showed negligence and didn’t make any effort to fix it in a reasonable amount of time.

 - Or, the property owner or employees caused the dangerous, problematic area by the means of a spill, broken floor, leak, or another method.

 Most property owners are good about the maintenance of their properties.
 This is usually the first point under discussion in a slip and fall case.
 The first point is also hard to prove because of the words “should have noticed.”
 It comes down to a jury deciding whether the property owner should have noticed the slippery spot that caused your fall injury.

 When you present your evidence to show how a property owner is liable for the injuries you may have sustained when you slipped and fell, you will have to show how the property owner was negligent in their actions.

 Your lawyer will have to prove how a reasonable person would act in that same situation.
 To explain it plainly, a reasonable person in the law of negligence is the creation of a legal fiction.
 That person is an ideal focusing on how a normal person, with average judgment skills, would act in certain circumstances.

 Based on this information, a jury would decide if the defendant had acted as a reasonable person in light of what had happened.
 To help your legal defense you might want to help your attorney with some of the following facts about your case.

 - Did your slip and fall accident involve tripping over something on the floor that would otherwise not be there?

-- What kinds of cleaning activities did the property owner regularly do and how often did occur?
+- What kinds of cleaning activities did the property owner regularly do and how often did they occur?

 - Could it have been said that a reasonable person would have slipped and fallen in the same situation?